Market Update

 Watch Video

-Hold onto your portfolios—because the week ending April 11, 2025, felt like a financial roller coaster.
-While the global spotlight remained on intensifying trade tensions, there was a lot more unfolding beneath the surface.
-From tariff tit-for-tats to surprising economic data and central bank caution, markets around the world were left scrambling to keep up.
+Hold onto your portfolios—because the week ending April 11, 2025, felt like a financial roller coaster for global markets.
+While the international spotlight remained firmly fixed on intensifying trade tensions, there was a lot more unfolding beneath the surface.
+From tariff tit-for-tats and surprising economic data releases to cautious pronouncements from central banks, markets around the world were left scrambling to keep up with a rapidly changing landscape.

-Despite all the noise, U.S. equities posted strong weekly gains:
+Despite all the geopolitical noise and economic crosscurrents, U.S. equity markets posted strong weekly gains:

 • S&P 500: +5.7%

-Much of the bounce stemmed from midweek optimism after the U.S. announced a temporary 90-day pause on certain tariffs.
-However, this rally was short-lived.
-Tariffs on Chinese goods were simultaneously hiked to a staggering 145%, and China swiftly responded with its own increase to 125%, reigniting market volatility.
+Much of this impressive bounce stemmed from a wave of midweek optimism after the U.S. announced a temporary 90-day pause on certain tariffs.
+However, this rally proved to be short-lived.
+Tariffs on a range of Chinese goods were simultaneously hiked to a staggering 145%, and China swiftly responded with its own tariff increase to 125% on U.S. goods, reigniting market volatility towards the end of the week.

-The Federal Reserve’s March meeting minutes revealed a cautious stance.
-Policymakers are caught between persistent inflation and concerns over slowing growth.
-March CPI showed a 2.4% year-over-year rise—the lowest since early 2021—offering some relief.
-But consumer sentiment dropped to its lowest in nearly three years, with inflation expectations spiking to 6.7%, a level not seen since 1981.
-This disconnect between actual inflation and consumer anxiety is weighing heavily on economic confidence.
+The minutes from the Federal Reserve’s March meeting revealed a persistently cautious stance among policymakers.
+The Fed appears caught between the ongoing challenge of persistent inflation and growing concerns over a potential slowing of economic growth.
+March CPI (Consumer Price Index) data showed a 2.4% year-over-year rise—the lowest reading since early 2021—offering some measure of relief on the inflation front.
+However, consumer sentiment dropped to its lowest level in nearly three years, with consumer inflation expectations spiking to 6.7%, a level not seen since 1981.
+This disconnect between actual reported inflation and heightened consumer anxiety is weighing heavily on overall economic confidence.

 • Euro Stoxx 600: -1.9%